XertroV/tm-mlfeed-race-data/MLFeed.autodoc.md

 Provides access to ghost info.
 This includes record ghosts loaded through the UI, and personal best ghosts.
-When a ghost is *unloaded* from a map, it's info is not removed (it remains cached).
+When a ghost is *unloaded* from a map, its info is not removed (it remains cached).
-Therefore, duplicate ghost infos may be recorded.
+Therefore, duplicate ghost infos may be recorded (though measures are taken to prevent this).

 ### Functions